Area bound by Weymouth Road, Roscommon Road, Browns Road and Russell Road.

 - Location of community facilities (schools, shops, parks and community centres).

-The speed calming measures proposed for the area will help to create a slower speed environment, which is safer for everyone.
+The speed calming measures installed in the area will help to create a slower speed environment, which is safer for everyone.
 This will help to reduce the risks of accidents, serious injuries and death as well as make the streets safer for pedestrians, encouraging people to walk and cycle more.

-To reduce vehicle speeds on local residential streets in Manurewa we are planning on installing a combination of speed calming measures such as:
+The $4 million project aims to reduce vehicle speeds on local residential streets in Manurewa and has involved the installation of a combination of speed calming measures including:

-The improvements will require the removal of five to six car parks where zebra crossings and raised tables are proposed, as well as the moving of some bus stops, for safety and visibility reasons.
+The improvements required the removal of five to six car parks where zebra crossings and raised tables are installed, as well as the moving of some bus stops, for safety and visibility reasons.

 Our transportation engineers have selected the type and location of each proposed safety